fperron-kt88/fx-portfolio/_posts/2024-12-17-jekyll-first-post-and-documentation-flexing.md

 # {{page.title}}

 Here is a cool new project.
-It is a portfolio, complete with electronic design documentation features and free webhosting on github.
+It is a portfolio, complete with electronic design documentation features and free web hosting on github.

-The main idea that sparked this project was to carve-out a little space on the internet to display realisations and general stuff.
+The main idea that sparked the creation of this project was to carve out a little space on the internet to display realizations and general stuff.

 As you see here, it was very easy to put together a site to facilitate the documentation of embedded systems projects and electronic stuff in